AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-scl.md

 ## Properties {#section-60af012719db477db4a4703e9a6da5f5}

 View Attribute.
-Applies regardless of current layer setting.
+It applies regardless of the current layer setting.

 ## Default {#section-32502fa218a24e1f9c65f41c0260b56a}

-If neither `wid=`, `hei=`, nor `scl=` are specified, the reply image will either have the size of the composite image or `attribute::DefaultPix`, whichever is smaller.
+If neither `wid=`, `hei=`, nor `scl=` are specified, the reply image either has the size of the composite image or `attribute::DefaultPix`, whichever is smaller.

 ## Example {#section-a33f6239476a4b438d939656ad99aa76}